 What Is it?

-Education and Career Guidance (ECG) is about equipping students as well as adults with the necessary knowledge, skills and values to make informed education and career decisions.
+Education and Career Guidance (ECG) is a holistic and experiential effort aimed at equipping students as well as adults with the necessary knowledge, skills and values to make informed education and career decisions.

-Through ECG, students and adults will be encouraged to learn more about their own interests, abilities and passions.
+Through ECG, you are encouraged to learn more about your own interests, abilities and passions.
 By exploring the learning or education pathways and career opportunities available across different industries, you can take positive steps towards realising your aspirations, as well as embrace learning throughout your life.

 Who Is It For?